rothconsulting/camunda-bpm-mail/README.md

 messageNumbers | List of Integer | no<sup>1</sup>

 <sup>1</sup> Either `mails`, `messageIds` or `messageNumbers` have to be set.<br>
-<sup>2</sup> If set to 'move' messages are copied to the destination folder and removed from the source folder.
-Any other value will copy the messages
+<sup>2</sup> Not set messages will be copied to the desination folder.
+If set to 'move', messages are removed from the source folder after copying.
+A values other than 'move' or 'copy' cause an error to be thrown.

 ### React on incoming Mails